isomerpages/moe-kentridgesec/_school-information/MOE Sexuality Education in Schools.md

-in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.&nbsp;<em>eTeens</em>&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.The desired outcome of the &nbsp;<em>eTeens</em>&nbsp; programme is that students are empowered to make wise, informed and sensible decisions.</p>
+in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.&nbsp;<em>eTeens</em>&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the &nbsp;<em>eTeens</em>&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.</p>
 </li>
 <li>